“Everything must go!”

 “Don’t miss out!
 Act now!”

-Marketing like this is everywheeerrreee.
+Marketing like this is everywhere.
 But should everyone be doing this kind of marketing?

 Loss aversion is a principle from psychology that’s captured the imagination of marketers.